 So they started paying other website owners for backlinks, to manipulate search engine results.

 Google however soon became aware of this practice and clamped down heavily.
 It’s not very fair when you think about it: big business can afford to buy lots of links from other websites.
-It doesn’t mean that their website content is any better, or that they are experts in their industry, giving searchers the information they need (remember Google’s Number One Priority).
+It doesn’t mean that their website content is any better, or that they are experts in their industry, or even giving searchers the information they need (remember Google’s Number One Priority).
 It just means they have more money!

 There are a number of other underhanded black hat techniques used by some SEO agencies, such as: